- Illyrian thistle

-Illyrian thistle is a prolific seeder, with usually five flowering heads producing 200 seeds per flower.
+Illyrian thistle is a prolific seeder, with usually 5 flowering heads producing 200 seeds per flower.

 Illyrian thistle prefers moderately warm environments such as rocky hillsides in subhumid temperate regions.
-In Australia it is confined to areas of winter-dominant rainfall with an annual total of 600-800 mm, and occurs on neglected sites and pastures of reasonable fertility.
+In Australia it is confined to areas of winter-dominant rainfall with an annual total of 600 to 800mm, and occurs on neglected sites and pastures of reasonable fertility.

 The weed can also tolerate periods of drought due to its large tap-root.